nuls-io/devsite/docs/NULS2.0/chainBoxGuide.md

 #### Example

 ```
-./tools -p demo
+tools -p mail-example nuls-helloworld-template
 ```
 ### <span id="registerTx">Business Module Related Interface Protocol</span>
 The business module needs to provide three callback functions to the transaction module.
 The transaction module will call these three functions through the websocket.
 The parameters of the three functions are the same and the names are different.
 #### Verifying a transaction
 Cmd name: txValidator

-It is used by the service module to verify whether the txData data is legal.
+It is used by the service module to validate the txData data.
 It can also verify whether the data such as coinData meets the business requirements.
 If the verification fails, the trading module will discard the transaction.
 #### Save transaction business data
 Cmd name: txCommit